gregoryyunnychoi/Miscellaneous----Data-analysis-in-Python-and-R/README.md

 ## Repository Overview

-This repository contains examples of my previous work in data manipulation and data analysis in Python and R.
+This repository contains the re-creation of the examples of my previous work in data manipulation and data analysis in Python and R using public data.

 ### Folder Descriptions